 Full-day childcare is offered at two locations (Walt Disney and Northpoint Elementary schools) for current P-H-M students in grades K-5.
 Children will enjoy a variety of educational and recreational activities, crafts and field trips.
 Cost is $125 a week, for 5 days a week.
 All children not currently enrolled in Kids Club are required to pay the $25 registration fee in addition to all other program-related costs.
-Check back here after Spring Break for registration details.
+Click here to download and print the registration form.

 Summer School Information